-Review: Olympus OM-D E-M5 16MP Live MOS Interchangeable Lens Camera, Contributors to Amazon.com, As of May 2014
+Olympus OM-D E-M5 Mirrorless Micro Four Thirds Digital Camera with 12-50mm Lens (Black), Contributors to BHPhotoVideo.com, As of May 2014

 This retailer posts separate owner reviews for each color and lens configuration of the Olympus OM-D E-M5 -- and all versions earn extremely high marks.
 The black kit lens version gets the most reviews (over 130), all rating it 4 or a perfect 5 stars.
 Several reviewers identify themselves as pro or semipro photographers, and several post sample photos shot with the camera.